Archideus/JigsawPuzzle/README.md

 # JigsawPuzzle
-Simple 9x9 jigsaw puzzle game written in Swift 2, also Slidding puzzle concept included.
+Simple 9x9 jigsaw puzzle game written in Swift 4, also Slidding puzzle concept included.

-In my learning journey I decided to make completely working Jigsaw puzzle game concept.

 So here it is.